SahibSodhi/NewsGrid-master/README.md

 News application using the API from https://newsapi.org/

 API News Is JSON API for live news and blog articles from the media.
-This project uses retrofit2 as HTTP Clent -
+This project uses retrofit2 as HTTP Client -
 Retrofit is a REST Client for Java and Android.
 Its use is very easy.

 • News API